AdKats/AdKats/README.md

     </li>
     <li>
         <b>Setting Lock.</b>
-        All settings in AdKats can be locked with a password.
+        The settings page in AdKats can be locked with a password.
 This means even admins with access to plugin settings can be blocked from changes using the password.
     </li>
     <li>
         <b>Performance.</b>